alireza-ab/persian-date/README.md

 | :-----------------: | :-------------------------: | :-------------: | :---------------------: | :-----------------------: | :-----------------: | --------------- | ------------------- |

-//TODO: send center of page this table
-//TODO: add versioning to new functions

 ## Install

 ```shell